-While some people like earning a flat rate of cash back, others live for the bonus categories that let them earn up to 5%.
-There’s no wrong or right answer here, but it pays to get a card that lets you maximize rewards in respect to how you spend money each month.
+While some people like earning a flat rate of cashback, others live for the bonus categories that let them earn up to 5%.
+There’s no wrong or right answer here, but it pays to get a card that lets you maximize rewards with respect to how you spend money each month.

 Where some cards let you redeem your points for cash back only, others offer additional options such as gift cards and purchases made through Amazon.com.
 Make sure the card you’re after offers rewards you actually value and can see yourself using.
 Otherwise, you’re just wasting your time.